Okipa/laravel-form-components/README.md

 Because radio inputs are never used alone, you'll have to declare a required `group` attribute when using them, awaiting a value/label associative array from which the radio fields will be generated.

-Regarding checkbox and toggle switch inputs, you can use them in single or in group mode.
-To use them in group mode, you'll have to declare an (optional) `group` attribute too.
-Their name will automatically be converted into array name.
+Regarding checkbox and toggle switch inputs, you will be able to use them in single or in group mode.
+To use them in group mode, you'll have to declare a `group` attribute too.

+In group mode, this package will take care about converting the name into array names, so you don't have to add it manually.

 If you want to display these input components inline, just define an `inline` attribute.